crownstone/crownstone-homey/README.md

 # Homey Crownstone App

-A Crownstone app to integrate with the Homey smart home hub.

-Here you can find the step-by-step tutorial to get started with the app.
+A Crownstone app that integrates with the [Homey](https://homey.app/) smart home hub.
+Here you can find a step-by-step tutorial to get started with the app.

-## Home
+## Spheres

 The Homey does not have a concept of multiple homes.
 This is quite logical, because it is likely to be placed in one physical location.
-Crownstones however are a network of devices that you can install in your own home, but also in your garage, your holiday home, at your grandmother's, etc. Each home contains a **sphere** of Crownstones.
+Crownstones however are a network of devices that you can install in your own home, but also in your garage, your holiday home, at your grandmother's, etc. In the Crownstone system a physical collection of Crownstone is represented by the concept **sphere**.

-When installing the Crownstone app on the Homey, this app will query the Crownstone servers for your current location.
+When installig the Crownstone app you will get access to all the spheres you have access to.
+This has three reasons:
-The discovery process will only return the Crownstones from this particular location.
-You will not be able to see Crownstones from other locations.
-Make sure to activate the Crownstone App and enable location to obtain the Crownstones.

-This makes physical sense, the Bluetooth connections from the Homey only reach the Crownstones in its vicinity.
+1. This is how it is done for Home Assistant, Alexa, Google Home, and all other smart home hubs.
+2. If it is possible to remotely control other spheres we want to enable that for the user.
+This is not possible yet, though!
+3. We do not want to bother people with selecting particular spheres.

+Let's go in detail now.

 ## Homey app